-Third, the experience of Portugal and Spain demonstrates the limits of peer pressure and the ability of the acquis communautaire to force change.
-The commission has pointed out in successive enlargement overviews of the new ten the need to combat corruption and economic crime, to strengthen independent judiciaries, and to develop the capacity to implement the acquis.
-Both Spain and Portugal (or Greece), however, have had (and still face) problems in all of these areas.
+Thirdly, the experience of Portugal and Spain demonstrates the limits of peer pressure and the ability of the acquis communitaire to force change.
+In successive enlargement overviews, the Commission has pointed out the need of the new ten to combat corruption, economic crime, strengthen independent judiciaries, and develop the capacity to implement the acquis.
+However, both Spain and Portugal (and Greece) have had (and still face) problems in all of these areas.

 The Iberian enlargement also illustrates that patterns of migration can be reversed.
-Both countries were made to wait for accession in the 1980s, partly over immigration fears that never materialized.
-As in 1986, the new treaty of accession has established a seven-year period for the new member states of central and Eastern Europe.
-Fears of uncontrolled migration were not substantiated after 1986 (or even after the seven-year transition period).
-On the contrary, as a consequence of improved economic conditions in Iberia, one of the key results of EU accession was that by 1995 there were 100,000 fewer Spaniards and 110,000 Portuguese living in other EU member states than before enlargement.
+Both Spain and Portugal were made to wait for accession in the 1980s, partly over immigration fears that never did materialize.
+As in 1986, the new treaties of accession have established a period of seven years for the new member states of central and Eastern Europe.
+Fears of uncontrolled migration were not substantiated after 1986, (or even after the seven year transition period).
+On the contrary, as a consequence of improved economic conditions in Iberia, one of the key results of EU access was that by 1995 there were 100,000 fewer Spaniards and 110,000 fewer Portuguese living in other EU member states than before enlargement.
 Furthermore, the reverse process took place when thousands of Europeans (particularly from Germany and Britain) migrated to Spain.
 Such concerns are likely to be unfounded again with the new member states.